 “É MUITO LONGE,” he said again, just to make sure I got it.

-“Yes it is,” I shot back, feeling even more unsettled.
+“Yes it is,” I shot back, feeling more than a little unsettled.

-Middle child that I am, I have this unfortunate tendency of wanting to please people.
-I could see it wasn’t working with João.
+I like to think I’m an easy going guy (we have our moments).
+I try to get along with others and am a firm believer in the golden rule.
+Some people are harder to reach, and some, though not many in my experience, would rather be left alone.
+I had no idea where João fell in this spectrum, but I knew one thing for certain: for the next few days we would not be able to get away from each other.
 He was frowning now, his small, intelligent eyes sizing me up.
-Reaching their conclusion rather quickly, the eyes dropped down to focus on the work at hand.
-Our brief conversation was over and I stood there awkwardly, not knowing what to do.
-It is always important, I believe, to get off on the right foot with someone you will be sharing a raft with at sea.
+Reaching their conclusion rather quickly, the eyes dropped down to focus on his task again.
+Our brief conversation was over and I stood there awkwardly, not really knowing what to do.
+It helps to get off on the right foot with someone you’ll be sharing a raft with at sea.

 Next chapter: VAI!
 VAI!
 VAI!